enevtihq/enevti-core/README.md

 Enevti Core use FCM to send a data only notification to mobile device.
 This is required to initiate an incoming call screen on Android device.

 To setup `firebase_cloud_messaging` plugin, please put a `firebase.json` file on `./src/app/plugins/firebase_cloud_messaging/firebase.json`.
 This file is a Firebase Service Account configuration file.
-Please refer to [Firebase Official Documentation](https://firebase.google.com/docs/admin/setup) on how to obtain these information.
+Please refer to [Firebase Official Documentation](https://firebase.google.com/docs/admin/setup) on how to obtain these informations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Apple Push Notification Service

-Enevti Core use APNs to send a `voip` type notification to iOS device.
-This is required to initate an incoming call screen on iPhone device.
+Enevti Core uses APNs to send a `voip` type notification to iOS device.
+This is required to initiate an incoming call screen on iPhone device.

 To setup `apple_push_notification_service` plugin, please put a `apn.p8` file on `./src/app/plugins/apple_push_notification_service/apn.p8`.
 If you specify different value for `APN_KEY_FILE_NAME` env, please change the filename accordingly.
 This file is an APNs Authentication Key file.
-Please refer to [Apple Documentation](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns), or [This Documentation](https://rnfirebase.io/messaging/usage/ios-setup#1-registering-a-key) on how to obtain these file.
+Please refer to [Apple Documentation](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns), or [This Documentation](https://rnfirebase.io/messaging/usage/ios-setup#1-registering-a-key) on how to obtain these files.

 Additionally, don't forget to provide env values for `APN_KEY_ID` and `APN_TEAM_ID`.